Rungutan/stackuchin/README.md

 2) Specify the file which contains the parameters for your stack
 3) (optional) Add any secrets (aka NoEcho parameters) that your stack might need

-Here's the most basic simple definitionn of a "stack file":
+Here's the most basic simple definition of a "stack file":
 ```shell script
 your-first-stack:
   Account: 123112321123